dooygoy/funcstream/README.md

 ### Other:

 * [Steve Yegge - Execution in The Kingdom of Nouns](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)
+> Hello, world!
+Today we're going to hear the story of Evil King Java and his quest for worldwide verb stamp-outage.
+Caution: This story does not have a happy ending.
+It is neither a story for the faint of heart nor for the critical of mouth.
+If you're easily offended, or prone to being a disagreeable knave in blog comments, please stop reading now.
 * [Monday Morning Haskell](https://mmhaskell.com/)
+> At Monday Morning Haskell, we have tutorials for all levels of programmers!
+If you're new to Haskell, take a look at our Beginners series.
+If you have some experience with the language already, we've got some more Advanced material so you can get started on real world projects!
+Either way, come back every Monday morning for some new material on the Blog!
 * [Why are partial functions (as in `head`, `tail`) bad?](https://www.reddit.com/r/haskell/comments/5n51u3/why_are_partial_functions_as_in_head_tail_bad/?utm_source=share&utm_medium=web2x)
 >The problem with partial functions is that they're liars.
 Consider head: its type is [a] -> a, which means "give me a list of as and I'll give you an a".
 So I give it [] - does it give me an a?
 No, it doesn't, it throws an exception instead.
 And when functions start lying about the things they return, you can no longer reason about them.